Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 ## grep -rc

 The command `grep -rc` recursively searches files for a pattern and returns the count of lines with that pattern.
-The `-r` aspect triggers the recursion, while the `-c` is responsible for listing the count.
+The `-r` aspect triggers the recursion, which works exactly as desribed in the explanation for `grep -rl` as shown above, while the `-c` is responsible for listing the count.
 Running the command returns the count of lines with the target word specified.
 The command is written as `grep -rc "<target_word>" <file_path>`.
 To learn directly about `grep -rc` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I referenced.

 Running `grep -rc` `in written_2/` using the command